There are different built-in as well as third-party functions, which print their output directly to stdout.

 Suppose you created a command-line interface using Python's argparse module and want to convert incoming paths directly to absolute ones.
 Thanks to the nature of argparse, this is pretty easy!

-When adding a new argument to an ArgumentParser
+When adding a new argument to an ArgumentParser, you can specify the type of the argument.

 import argparse